Welcome!

 I am a Licensed Clinical Psychologist in the state of Illinois.
 I earned both my Masters of Arts (M.A.) and Doctor of Psychology (Psy.D.) from the APA-Accredited Clinical Psychology program at the Illinois School of Professional Psychology.
 I completed my predoctoral internship at Pace University Counseling Center in New York and my postdoctoral hours at the University of Illinois Chicago Counseling Center.

-I have extensive experience working with undergraduate and graduate students as well as individuals who struggle with eating and body image concerns.
+I have extensive experience working with undergraduate and graduate students as well as early and mid career professionals.
+I also specialize in women's mental health and work with women across the lifespan.
 Additionally, I have specialized training in group therapy and am currently completing training in modern psychoanalytic group psychotherapy at the Center for Group Studies in New York.

 Director of Clinical Training